CREATING A SAFE ENVIRONMENT

 - Parish Priest and parish administrators to be familiar with - Hall Rental Agreement for parishes - March 2022

-- Parish checks when it comes to any hazards - should be run to identify any risks that may cause accidents or injuries, and steps must be taken to control and avoid them.
+- Parish risk assessments to be carried out for any potential hazards - these should be run to identify any risks that may cause accidents or injuries, and steps must be taken to control and avoid them.

 More forms such as the ones here below can be found here.